Simon Batterbury

 "Generally it is our failures that civilise us.
 Triumph confirms us in our habits".
 Clive James.
 1980.
 Unreliable Memoirs.
 Picador. p65

 Melbourne is a strong research and teaching university in one of the world's nicest big cities, dating back to the 1850s.
-Initially modelled on Oxford and part of the Australian "Ivy league" (Group of 8) it is high in all the rankings.
+Initially modelled on Oxford and part of the Australian "Ivy league" (Group of 8) it is high in all the rankings, if anybody cares.
 I was Associate Professor 2004-2016 in the School of Geography and resumed this job in 2019.
 By 2021 we were merged into the School of Geog, Earth and Atmospheric Sciences to save money, following the effects of the global pandemic.
 We were the Department of Resource Management and Geography from 2008-2014 in the Melbourne School of Land and Environment, which was axed.
-Until 2006 it had the best name – SAGES - the School of Anthropology, Geography and Environmental Studies in the Faculty of Arts.
+Until 2006 it had the best name - SAGES - the School of Anthropology, Geography and Environmental Studies in the Faculty of Arts.
 This attracted me to Australia in 2004 from the Univ. of Arizona, since I teach across development studies, geography and environment (SAGES survives on Facebook!).

 PhD students: I have usually run a group working on environment & development, international development, political ecology topics and engaged research, and received an award for being the University's best PhD supervisor in 2019.